 One of the most overlooked (and simplest) home remedies for ovarian cancer includes going outside and grabbing a bit of sunshine.
 Studies have shown that vitamin D has anti-cancer properties, and is significantly linked to ovarian cancer prevalence.
 In other words, let the sunshine in from time to time; it can’t hurt!

 Ginger found in food is being used in patients experiencing chemo-related side effects such as nausea and vomiting.
 The preferred way to ingest ginger would be in its natural form through the raw .
 The recommendation is currently no more than 1 tbsp daily.
 Ginger hard candies or chews also seem to be of interest among the patients undergoing chemo.

 Eating oily fish is one of the best ways to consume omega-3 fatty acids, the essential fats that the body needs to protect the heart.
 Preliminary research says that omega-3s may protect against cancer due to their anti-angiogenic properties; however, some studies say there is no correlation between these fatty acids and cancer prevention.
 Further studies are required to assess the anticancer potential of omega-3s.

-The high concentration of antioxidants in green tea, namely a broad variety of catechins and epicatechins, make it one of the best beverages to prevent and treat cancer.
+The high tea, namely a broad variety of catechins and , make it a healthy beverage choice.
 Catechins are known to induce apoptosis (automatic cell death) of cancerous cells, preventing them from dividing and spreading throughout the body.
-If you are at high risk of developing ovarian cancer (environmental, menstrual, genetic etc.), then add green tea to your daily diet and protect yourself!
+If you are at high risk of developing ovarian cancer (environmental, menstrual, genetic, etc.), then you can try adding green tea to your daily diet.of antioxidants in green